-If a pinched nerve occurs in the upper back, it can cause pain to radiate into the chest.
-Upper back pinched nerves are less common than those that occur in the neck or lower back.
+In some cases, a pinched nerve in the upper back can cause chest pain.
+However, upper back pinched nerves are less common than those that occur in the neck or lower back.

 Pinched nerves can cause pain to radiate or travel into different areas of the body.
 When the pinch occurs in the neck, a person may notice pain in their arms.
 If it occurs in the lower back, the pain may travel down the leg.